Abdo-Eid/DIP_solver/README.md

 - Using Pydoc and focusing on self-explanatory code
 - Creating guides on using code effectively
 - Gaining deeper knowledge of Python
+- Using mkdocs to auto-generate documentaion with docstring
+- using github actions to auto build the documentaion on new releases

 ## What's Next